dvoina13/switching_circuit_ANN/README.md

 # Requirements:

 Two anaconda environments are provided: environment1.yml and environment2.yml.
-The first environment was used to train and evaluate the basic network and switching network with 2, 3, and 4 hidden layers, while the second environment was used to train and evaluate VGG-16.
+The first environment was usedfasfasfasfasfasfsafaf to train and evaluate the basic network and switching network with 2, 3, and 4 hidden layers, while the second environment was used to train and evaluate VGG-16.

 `conda env create -f environment.yml`